 Life at Wake Forest

 Life at the Wake Forest School of Business provides a unique experience for each graduate business student.
-The time spent here offers much more than a rewarding curriculum (including the option to participate in a Global Immersion experience); it offers the opportunity to be a part of a close-knit community.
+Your time spent here will offer much more than a rewarding curriculum (including the option to participate in a Global Immersion experience); it will provide the opportunity to be a part of a close-knit community.

-Wake Forest University’s Pro Humanitate (for humanity) motto is exemplified by MBA students volunteering their time to serve as mentors for high school students, to organize an Angel Tree Drive before the holidays, to prepare meals for those need with the Campus Kitchen, and to provide service to the Second Harvest Food Bank Garden.
+Wake Forest University’s Pro Humanitate (for humanity) motto is exemplified by MBA students volunteering their time to serve as mentors for neurodivergent high school students, organizing an Angel Tree Drive before the holidays, and preparing meals for those in need.

 The Integrative Student Services and Market Readiness & Engagement teams are dedicated to students receiving a robust experience through external programming.

 - Deacon Discussion Series – This program connects the Wake Forest community with both internal and external leaders.
 Potential DDS speakers include senior business leaders in the local community, Wake Forest senior leadership, and panelists from a variety of industries, companies and functions.

 - Company Information Sessions & Alumni Introductions – WFU alumni discuss the culture of the company they represent, serve as a connection into the company, and give advice on how to get your foot in the door.